OFFLINE-GmbH/oc-mall-plugin/docs/digging-deeper/virtual-products.md

 A virtual product may consist of a file uploaded by the site admin.
 In this case each customer receives the same file (for example an e-book).

-There is also the possibility to [listen for an event where an order specific file can be attached](#generate-user-specific-product-files) as a virtual product (for example a generated gift card).
+There is also the possibility to [listen for an event where a customer specific file can be attached](#generate-user-specific-product-files) to a virtual product (for example a generated gift card).

 ## Product files